Total knee replacement

 After your operation

-- You will stay in the recovery room within the theatre suite after the operation.
-When you have woken from the anaesthetic and are stable you will be transferred on your bed to your room.
-The total time you will be in theatre and recovery will be approximately four hours.
+- You will stay in the recovery room within the theatre suite after the operation while you waken from the anaesthetic.
+When you are ready to return to your room, you will be transferred on your bed.

-- Your nurse will frequently monitor your vital signs (e.g. temperature, pulse, respirations, blood pressure) drains, your dressing and the colour, warmth, sensation and movement of your leg for several hours after the surgery.
-As you become fully recovered, these observations become less frequent but remain regular until you leave hospital.
+- Your nurse will take frequent observations of your vital signs (for example, temperature, pulse, blood pressure etc), colour, warmth, sensation and pulses of your operated limb and wound for several hours after the surgery.
+As you recover, these become less frequent but remain regular until you leave hospital.

 Breathing exercises: take five long and slow deep breaths.
 Each breath should be deeper than the previous breath.
 Think about getting the air to the very bottom of your lungs.